 About Cost of Place

-Cost of Place is a free county map for comparing what it costs to live in different parts of the United States.
+Cost of Place is a free interactive map for comparing what it costs to live in different parts of the United States.
 Set your household size, income, and housing choices, then see housing, taxes, healthcare, and everyday spending on the same map.

 What is Cost of Place?